Something to Talk About (film): Plot

 Grace King Bichon is happily married to her husband Eddie Bichon and together they have one daughter Caroline.
-She works for her father Wylie King, a show jumping trainer who owns and operates a lesson barn, and tries to convince him to use her friend Hank's horse Possum in an upcoming competition.
-Wylie stubbornly says no, so Hank threatens to quit.
+She works for her father Wyly King, a show jumping trainer who owns and operates a lesson barn, and tries to convince him to use her friend Hank's horse Possum in an upcoming competition.
+Wyly stubbornly says no, so Hank threatens to quit.
 However, Grace convinces him that she will persuade her father to use Silver Bell somehow.

-While driving home from a meeting, Grace sees Eddie (who also works for his father) outside the bank with a blonde woman, who he kisses.
+While driving home from a meeting, Grace sees Eddie (who also works for his father) outside the bank with a blonde woman, whom he kisses.
 This shocks Grace, who realizes he has been cheating on her.

 When Eddie lies to her on their answering machine that he is going out to dinner with his father and some of their clients, Grace goes with Caroline to the restaurant and catches him with the blonde.
 Eddie denies the kiss when confronted, but Grace does not believe him, and takes Caroline to stay at her sister Emma Rae's house while trying to figure out what to do.

-Grace asks Wylie for support, but his sole focus is on the upcoming show jumping competition.
+Grace asks Wyly for support, but his sole focus is on the upcoming show jumping competition.
 However, he has changed his mind about Silver Bell and allows Caroline to compete with him.

 Grace, upset that her father will not support her, does some research and discovers that he cheated on her mother Georgia with multiple women.
-This causes more chaos as Georgia kicks Wylie out of the house and reveals to him that Dr. Louis Frank has recently told her she has beautiful hips.
+This causes more chaos as Georgia kicks Wyly out of the house and reveals to him that Dr. Frank Lewis has recently told her she has beautiful hips.